-Out Skerries is a group of three small islands with a population of approximately 100 inhabitants in the extreme most northerly tip of Scotland, 30 miles due north east of Shetland.
+Out Skerries is a group of three small islands with a population of approximately 100 inhabitants in the extreme most northerly tip of Scotland, 30 miles due northeast of Shetland.
 This location presents issues of remoteness and requires consideration of the sensitive environmental context.

-The Islands, all connected by bridges, had an existing high level water treatment works employing media filtration, which regularly failed to produce water to potable standards due to high concentrations of colour leading to the creation of carcinogenic disinfection by products.
+The Islands, all connected by bridges, had an existing high-level water treatment works employing media filtration, which regularly failed to produce water to potable standards due to high concentrations of colour leading to the creation of carcinogenic disinfection by products.
 The raw water source was a rainwater runoff collection trough circling the main hill on the largest island, which supplied the works via an impounding storage reservoir and auxiliary steel tank.
 The treated water was then distributed via a network serving the three islands.In addition to poor water quality, the islands suffered from shortages of water volumes during extended dry periods.

 To overcome the shortcomings of the existing system, North of Scotland Water required improvements to be made in both drinking water quality and the available raw water quantity.
-The rainwater collection trough was recognised as being inadequate to provide the required security of supply, hence it was decided to drill ground water abstraction boreholes to augment this source.
+The rainwater collection trough was recognized as being inadequate to provide the required security of supply, hence it was decided to drill ground water abstraction boreholes to augment this source.
 In total fourteen boreholes were drilled and subjected to hydrogeological testing, of which the two most suitable were selected (numbers 9 and 11).
 Most of the boreholes were found to have very poor water quality and/or insufficient yields and hence could not be used.
 The proximity of the sea caused all of the boreholes to exhibit relatively high salinity, as did the rainfall collection trough due to salt spray during windy weather.
 The runoff collection system caused organic pollutants in the soil to contaminate the raw water, which was further exacerbated by infiltration into the impounding reservoir.
 The raw water quality of the three sources, together with the product water quality specification, has been tabulated opposite.

 It was decided that the borehole sources would be employed for 10 hours per day (subject to conductivity limits), with the surface water runoff collection system being used to top-up supplies and hence meet demand.
 The challenge was to provide an environmentally sensitive process solution capable of treating any of the three sources in whatever mix of raw water volumes was available, to continuously comply with the product water quality specification.